OAHU - THE HEART OF HAWAII

 Home to Waikiki, Pearl Harbor and the North Shore, its no surprise that Oahu is the most visited of the Hawaiian Islands.
 If you are travelling to Hawaii for the first time, we suggest staying on Oahu and exploring all there is to offer, there are literally thousands of things to see, do and eat here.
 For return visitors who want to see more of the islands, we still suggest taking some time out on Oahu at the start or end of your trip, there are always new things to do and you cant go past Oahu's shopping and dining options.

 Oahu has a couple of main tourist regions that are very different to one another.
 From the high energy Waikiki to the laid back North Shore, over to the newly emerging Ko Olina for Disney's Aulani and 5 star luxury, there is something for everyone on Oahu.

 The Island is relatively small, you can drive around the whole island in a day, this makes it really easy to get out an explore and still spend time relaxing on the beach.

 The main tourist area of Oahu, and really the entire Hawaiian Islands, Waikiki makes a great base for first time visitors and those who want to explore the entire island.

 Waikiki is busy!
-But don't mistake that for lacking in culture or for not being relaxing.
-There is an abundance of things to see and do in Waikiki, all within walking distance and a lot of the time, they are free or low cost.
+But don't mistake that for lacking in culture or relaxation opportunities.
+There are an abundance of things to see and do in Waikiki, all within walking distance, and a lot of the time they are free or low cost.

 One of our favorite things to do is walk towards Diamond Head to find beaches that people often don't venture to, only a few minutes down the beach from Waikiki proper.
 Or walk towards Ala Moana beach park, again, to a quiet (and often empty) beach.